jsangrador/PHPTAL-View/README.md

+Development of this fork has been moved to https://gitlab.com/jsangradorp/PHPTAL-View

 ## PHPTAL Renderer

 This is a renderer for rendering PHPTAL view scripts into a PSR-7 Response object.
 It works well with Slim Framework 3.